mailhexu/TB2J/docs/src/multibinit.rst

 * normalised-tensorial

 Since version 0.7.1, the TB2J-Vampire output take the "tensorial" format, in which the exchange values are 2 times that in the convention of TB2J.
-~~The anisotropic exchange and DMI are not written as the time of v0.7.1.
-It will be soon added.~~  The DMI and anisotropic exchange has been included since version 0.7.3
+The anisotropic exchange and DMI are not written before version 0.7.2.
+They are included since then.